kunlee0910/kunlee0910.github.io/_pages/presentations.md

 {% include base_path %}

+I enjoy presenting my work at academic seminars and conferences.
+Please reach out if you are looking for a seminar presenter!

 ## Seminars & Invited Talks

 * Convergence or continued stratification?
 Late working lives and retirement trajectories in Germany [slides](../files/LISER_Nov24_KunLee.pdf)